4d/4d-for-ios/website/translated_docs/es/Relations-one-to-N-relations-custom-button.md

 ![Horizontal constraint object ID](assets/en/relations/Horizontal-constraint-object-ID.png)

 Paso 2.
-Busque esta ID en el archivo xml y remplácelo por **TAG-RL-007** (una etiqueta que aún no se utiliza).
+Search for this ID in the xml file and put **TAG-RL-007** instead (a Tag that is not already used).

 Paso 3.
 Guarda el archivo xml